singh-man/books/crackingTheCoding/18_advancedTopics.md

 - #630.
 16.25   What data structure would be most useful for the lookups?
 What data structure would be most useful to know and maintain the order of items?
 - #631.
 16.18   Start with a brute force approach.
 Can you try all possibilities for a and b?
 - #632.
 16.6    What if you sorted the arrays?
 - #633.
 17.11   Can you just iterate through both arrays with two pointers?
-You should be able to do it in O(A+B) time, where A andBare the sizes of the two arrays.
+You should be able to do it in O(A+B) time, where A and B are the sizes of the two arrays.
 - #634.
 17.2    You could build this algorithm recursively by swapping the nth element for any of the elements before it.
 What would this look like iteratively?
 - #635.
 16.21   What if the sum of A is 11 and the sum of B is 8?
-Can there be a pair with the right differ­ ence?
+Can there be a pair with the right difference?
 Check that your solution handles this situation appropriately.
 - #636.
 17.26   Solution 3: There's an alternative solution.
 Consider taking all of the words from all of the documents, throwing them into  one  giant list, and sorting this list.
 Assume you could still know which document each word came from.
 How could you track the similar pairs?
 - #637.
-16.23   Make a table indicating how  each possible sequence of calls to  rands () would map to  the  result of  rand?().
+16.23   Make a table indicating how  each possible sequence of calls to  rand5() would map to  the  result of  rand?().
 For example, if you  were   implementing rand3() with (rand2()  +   rand2())  %   3, then the  table would look like the below.
 Analyze this table.
 What can it tell you?
 ```
 1st 2nd Result
 0   0   0